QUB-ASL/bzzz/docs/HOW_TO_BUILD_BZZZ.md

 * Molex KK 5 x 1 header for ESCs

 So far the PCB should look as follows
-* You can now cover the resistors and diode conponets with Kapton or electical tape
+* You can now cover the resistors and diode components with Kapton or electrical tape

 <img width="400" src="images/ESP_PCB_no_ESC.png">

 * Now solder on the ESP
-* You can now cover the bottom of the PCB with Kapton or electical tape
+* You can now cover the bottom of the PCB with Kapton or electrical tape
-* Place IMU in socket with correct orentation as shown below
+* Place IMU in socket with correct orientation as shown below

 <img width="400" src="images/ESP_PCB.png">

 #### Pi PCB
-These components are solderd on the bottom side of board
+These components are soldered on the bottom side of board
-* Resistor and diode (Check polirity of diode)
+* Resistor and diode (Check polarity of diode)
 * Pi GPIO Header (keep legs long)
 * 14 x 1 FFC connector
-* You can now cover the resistor and diode conponets with Kapton or electical tape
+* You can now cover the resistor and diode components with Kapton or electrical tape

 <img width="400" src="images/Bottom_Pi_PCB.png">

-These components are solderd on the top side of board
+These components are soldered on the top side of board
 * 4 x 1 Wind header
-* 4 x 1 Recveier header
+* 4 x 1 Receiver header
 * 6 x 1 Power header
 * Buzzer (Check  polarity)